kodecocodes/i9t/swift-2/swift-2.markdown

 In this example there are a multiple places that the method can exit early.
 One thing is for certain though, an ATM should always return the card to the user, regardless of what happens.
 The use of the `defer` block guarantees that no matter when the method exits, the user's card will be returned.

-Type the following to try dispensing funds from Bill's account.
+Find the line where `billsAccount` is declared and after it type the following to try dispensing funds:

 ```
 do {